dgelessus/NAGUS/docs/uru/architecture.rst

   Some files are considered "secure" and are served via the auth server instead, although especially H'uru/DIRTSAND-based shards serve everything via the file server.

-* .. index:: auth server
-     single: server; auth
-     single: AuthSrv
-     :name: auth_server

-  **Auth server (AuthSrv):**
+* :doc:`auth_server` **(AuthSrv):**
-  Handles not just the login process, but all kinds of global communication that is not specific to the player's current age.
+  Handles not just the login process, but all kinds of global communication and state that is not specific to the player's current age.
+  Notably,
-  This includes sending players to the right game server when going to a new age, providing access to the vault and score mechanisms, and serving "secure" files not provided by the file server.
+  the auth server sends players to a :ref:`game server <game_server>` when going to a new age, which is then responsible for all intra-age interaction.
-  The client code was apparently designed to support multiple alternative auth servers, but this was not fully implemented, so in practice there can be only one.
+  There is only one auth server per shard for all clients.

 * .. index:: game server
      single: server; game